Australian Welfare and Work Lab

 Dr Sarah Ball

-Dr Sarah Ball is a lecturer in public policy.
-She is currently working on the ARC Linkage Project titled ‘The new digital governance of welfare-to-work’ and an ESRC project exploring 'Ethics and expertise in times of crisis: Learning from international varieties of ethics advice'.
+Dr Ball is currently completing an ARC Linkage Project titled 'The new digital governance of welfare-to-work' and an ESRC project exploring 'Ethics and expertise in times of crisis: Learning from international varieties of ethics advice'.
+In August 2025, she will be undertaking a DECRA project titled 'Behind the Screens: Interrogating Digital Service Design and Delivery'.
+Prior to undertaking her PhD, Dr Ball worked in the Australian Public Service, where she developed a deep interest in public administration, knowledge sharing and evidence-based policy.

 Visiting Scholars